Trontrek/triangulate/README.md

 # CS 633 Triangulation Assignment

+In this assignment, you will implement the triangulation algorithm described in Chapter 3 of the CGAA book.
+Here is a more detailed list of your tasks.

 ## Due: September 28, 2017 by 11:59pm.

 ## How to submit: Submit all source code (no binary) in a file to GMU Blackboard named